9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 2/II. System identification.md

 **Importance of Security Zones**:
 - Security zones play a vital role in securing networks, particularly in large organizations.
 - Understanding their function and implementation is essential for security analysts and professionals.
-- In the upcoming sections, we will delve into securing internal networks.